KempnerInstitute/kempner-hpc-handbook/kempner_hpc_handbook/resource_management/README.md

 # Resource Management

-[Focuses on managing computational resources effectively using SLURM, from job submission to utilizing advanced features.]
+This section concentrates on the effective management of computational resources through SLURM, covering everything from job submission to the exploitation of its advanced features.